Salween River: Agriculture

-Approximately 380000 ha of land are irrigated in the Salween basin, with 50 percent in Myanmar, 42 percent in China and 8 percent in Thailand.
+Approximately 380000 ha of land is irrigated in the Salween basin, with 50 percent in Myanmar, 42 percent in China and 8 percent in Thailand.
 About 97 percent is irrigated with surface water, and the rest with groundwater.
 Total water withdrawals amount to less than 3 percent of the river flow at 5.1 km3.
 In recent years rubber, sugarcane and corn have become major cash crops, with the majority of this production exported to China.
 From 1998 to 2010, the area cultivated for rubber in Mon State increased fivefold, accompanied by significant deforestation.

 Further upstream, the river provides a water source for numerous remote villages.
 With arable land limited by mountainous terrain, farming occurs primarily on the seasonally flooded river banks and islands.
 However, forest land has been increasingly converted to agriculture, which has led to sedimentation and other water quality issues.
 The higher elevation valleys are used for grazing, particularly in Tibet, where yaks, sheep, goats, horses and cattle are raised.
 Forests along the Salween in eastern Myanmar are home to dozens of medicinal plants crucial to the production of traditional herbal medicines.
 Some medicinal plants are cultivated, while others are harvested wild in the forest.
 Many wild species are threatened by deforestation and agricultural conversion.